 State Transitions - the paths between the different states.
-Click to select a state, then click the control to the right of the state name to add a new state transition.
-Use the State Transition Properties dialog that appears to define the transition, in terms of its name, target (next) state, menu text, and permissions.
+Click to select a state, then click the control to the far right to add a new state transition.
+Use the State Transition Properties dialog that appears to define the transition in terms of its name, target (next) state, menu text, and permissions.

 Adding a state transition.

 A new transition is added to the bottom of the list.
 Click on a transition to select it, then use the

 and controls beneath the state listing to move it to the required location in the list.

 Where the next state for a transition resides in a different stage, an indication arrow - in the color of the target state - will be displayed to show this.

 Example of fully defined states and state transitions across a two-stage lifecycle definition.
 Arrows are used to indicate transitions across stages.

 The managed content server provides great flexibility for deciding who can make particular state transitions for an Item Revision in a server - the action of transitioning a revision from one state, to another different state, as defined by the lifecycle definition employed for its parent Item.
 It is possible to prohibit standard (non-administrative) users from transitioning between specific lifecycle states on-the-fly, while opening up permissions to more than just server Administrators.
 You have the ability to specify permissions at the global level - as part of global server operation permissions - and also at the individual state transition level.
 The latter act in conjunction with those settings at the global level, and facilitate fine-tuning of permissions for those more important transitions (for example setting an Item Revision to be